 All references cited in the text must be listed in the References section, and vice versa.

-[Note: In your References list, use a hanging indent (not shown here)]
+[Note: In your References list, use double-spacing and a hanging indent (not shown here)]

 Author1 (Last Name, First Name M.I.) and Author2 (First Name M.I.
 Last Name).
 Year of publication.
 Name of Publication.
 Publisher’s city and state: Publisher’s name.